Protecting our wildlife

 A friendly final note

 We know changes like this can feel a bit inconvenient at first, but they’re a positive step toward balancing effective pest control with environmental responsibility.
+First-generation rodent poisons (FGARs) and non-toxic alternatives remain available for home users.

 If you’re unsure what to use, or want a hand managing a rodent issue the right way, we’re always here to help (and we promise to keep it practical, safe, and effective).